sboyer96/Rock-Paper-Scissors/README.md

 ## Goals
 The current goal is to create an iMessage app where two players can duel against each other.
 There are existing applications already available that do the same thing, however they are clunky, don't have much visual appeal, and clearly weren't made by me.

 The primary focus is just a simple rock, paper, scissors game.
-Once that is accomplished, there may be room to expand the game to include additional hands types (lizard, Spock, dynamite, etc.) to spice things up a bit.
+Once that is accomplished, there may be room to expand the game to include additional hand types (lizard, Spock, dynamite, etc.) to spice things up a bit.